tiburona/likhtik_scripts/spike_data_processing/documentation/analysis_config_reference.md

 an opt here.
 Right now upregulated means greater than 0.
 Also, be sure to note that the meaning of > 0 changes depending on "adjustment".

-"evoked" (optional): a boolean which indicates whether to subtract the values from the reference period. **It does not make sense to use this if you have chosen something other than 'none' for adjustment**.
-Keep in mind: "adjustment" applies to the *underlying rates*, while the "evoked" subtraction will be applied to the further calculation you do using those rates (this is also relevant for the various kind of correlation calculations described below).
-The default is False.
+"evoked" (optional): a boolean which indicates whether to subtract the values from the reference period.
+The default is False. **It does not make sense to use this if you have chosen something other than 'none' for adjustment**, and the program will raise an error if you do.
+Keep in mind: "adjustment" applies to the*underlying rates*, while the "evoked" subtraction will be applied to the further calculation you do using those rates (this is also relevant for the various kind of correlation calculations described below).

 Here's an example proportion config: